NorthernRealities/Rainbow/Readme.md

 * __UIColor+Rainbow.swift__ - The complete palette of colours.
 If you import this one into your project don't use any others.
 * __UIColor+RainbowCrayons.swift__ - A subset that only includes colours that are or have been Crayola colours.
+* __UIColor+RainbowGoogleDesign.swift__ - A subset that contains the colours from the Google design guidelines.
+(Also known as their Material UI Colors.)
 * __UIColor+RainbowLight.swift__ - A subset that contains the more common colours.
 Please let me know if you think a colour should be in here.
 This palette is one that I am choosing the colours for on my own.
 * __UIColor+RainbowX11.swift__ - A palette that contains a subset which are the defined X11 colours.
 They are also known as the web colours because all of the browsers define them along with the 16 colours defined in the HTML spec.
 I've created this subset because I figured that it's probably a nice light-weight and balanced palette to make available.